 An increased HCT or RBC count can be relative (proportional changes of RBC numbers in relation to plasma water) or absolute (a true increase in RBC numbers due to erythropoiesis, i.e. erythrocytosis).
 The different causes of an increased HCT or RBC count can be distinguished on the basis of clinical signs and signalment (dehydration, young horse), response to fluid therapy (relative increases should correct with appropriate fluid treatment), total protein concentration (usually only increased with relative increases due to dehydration), detection of hypoxia (arterial blood gas analysis), cardiovascular and pulmonary evaluation, and searching for underlying causes of increased RBC production, which would result in a true increase in RBC mass or erythrocytosis (such as liver and renal disease, including neoplasia).
 Measurement of erythropoietin concentrations are rarely performed and usually not informative (i.e. not helpful in distinguishing between causes).
 Bone marrow aspiration is usually not worthwhile as the marrow shows an erythroid hyperplasia in all causes of erythrocytosis.

-- Loss of intravascular water (hemoconcentration): Causes are fluid depletion and increased vascular permeability (secondary to endotoxemia).
+- Loss or redistribution of intravascular water (hemoconcentration): Causes are fluid depletion and increased vascular permeability (secondary to endotoxemia).
 The total protein, with both albumin and globulin, concentrations will usually be increased due to water losses in excess of RBCs (albumin is a more specific indicator of hemoconcentration than globulins because the latter will go up with inflammation or antigenic stimulation).
 With moderate to marked external losses of water, the animal usually displays clinical signs and laboratory features of dehydration (increased total protein and albumin concentrations, perhaps increased sodium and chloride concentrations).
 With internal losses, there may be evidence of fluid accumulation in internal sites (e.g. peritonitis, sequestration of fluid in a non-functioning or blocked gastrointestinal tract) or of endotoxemia (inflammatory leukogram, thrombocytopenia).
 With endotoxemia, the alterations in HCT are usually mild and the animal does not show clinical signs of dehydration (unless there is concurrent fluid losses or sequestration), although they may show signs of endotoxic shock.

 - Splenic contraction: Up to 30% of RBCs can be stored in the spleen and these RBCs can be released upon splenic contraction.
 Contraction occurs during extreme excitement or fear and is likely epinephrine-mediated (Deniau et al 2013).
 This is usually seen in young horses (usually hot-blooded breeds, such as Arabians, Thoroughbreds, Appaloosas and Standardbreds), since horses have a muscular spleen, and is less likely in ruminants, dogs and cats.
 One study in goats showed a 20% increase in packed cell volume (from a mean of 29% to 35%) within 5 minutes of epinephrine injection (2 mg), which was absent in splenectomized animals.
 This returned to baseline within 15-30 minutes (Abdelatif and Abdalla et al 2012).
 Splenic contraction is associated with a relative increase in RBCs in relation to water but, unlike hemoconcentration, will not be associated with an increase in total protein concentrations.
 Splenic contraction and a component of hemoconcentration may also explain the increase in HCT seen in horses subjected to strenuous exercise (Rose et al 1983, Snow et al 1983).